kaslusimoes/MSc-Thesis/source/23_probability.md

 4. There must be 2 unknown functions $F$ and $G$ to represent the logical operators **and** and **or**.

-As much as sounds absurd, it can be proved (as is in fact done in the references given above), that the rules of probability theory follow from these 4 _desiderata_.
+As much as is may sound absurd, it can be proved (as is in fact done in the references given above), that the rules of probability theory follow from these 4 _desiderata_.
 To be more explicit, those are the rules:

 \begin{align}
     & p(a | a ) = v_T = 1, \qquad  p( a | \bar{a}) = v_F = 0 \\